rust-lang/rust-wiki-backup/Note-Building-Rust-Before-0.8-on-Windows-Systems.md

 	* `C:\projects` is a nice cozy spot!
 2. execute `git clone git://github.com/mozilla/rust.git` to clone the Rust repository into a new `rust` directory.

-While the clone is taking place you can continue on to patching.

 ## Configure & Build

 1. Navigate to the directory where you cloned rust from within the msys shell.
 For me that is `cd /C/Projects/rust`.